aidandang/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+ANSWER:
+- Side-server routing with Express which to use the routing feature of Express to build several endpoints.
+- Express Middleware We can use Express Middleware to add features to Express.
+It is the biggest part of Express, most of the code we write, including route handlers, is middleware under the hood.

 - [ ] Describe Middleware?

+ANSWER:
+- middleware is like a stack of functions that get executed in the order they are introduced into the server code.
+- There are different types of middleware; for our purposes, we’ll group them into: built-in middleware comes with installed Express, third-party middleware built by other developers and installed using Nam, custom middleware developed by ourself.

 - [ ] Describe a Resource?

+ANSWER:
+In RESTful Web API architecture everything is a resource.
+Each resource is accessible via a unique URI.
+Resources can have multiple representations and resource management happens via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+ANSWER:
+When the API return with status code start with 2xx such as 200 in GET request or 201 in POST request.

 - [ ] How can we partition our application into sub-applications?

+ANSWER:
+Using Express routers is a way to split an application into sub-applications to make it more modular and easier to maintain and reason about.

 ## Minimum Viable Product